afgprogrammer/Flutter-github-application/README.md

-# Flutter Expense Manager Application
+# Flutter Github Following Application

 The Github Following Application, using Provider to manage state and Flutter http to get data from server.